maierfelix/POGOserver/README.md

 6. Connect your PoGo app with the server
 7. Enjoy:)

-TIP: Instead of automaticly mapping the ports map them static so they don't change after reboots.
+NOTE: Instead of automatically mapping the ports map them static so they don't change after reboots.